bahrus/xtal-method/README.md

 What this example illustrates, though, is that we need to know *when* to do the derender.
 One could use a mutation observer, but I think it is better to rely on a specific event from the custom element that retrieves the html.
 It seems that Polymer has standardized on ["dom-change"](https://github.com/Polymer/polymer/blob/master/lib/elements/dom-repeat.html#L522) as the name for this event.
 So the derenderer function will apply whenever it encounters the dom change event.

-### How does this work, and why should I care?

-Because this component manipulates the text of the script tag a bit, and then gets inserted into the document.head element and does an eval, there is a slight performance hit.
-The performance hit from eval seems [surprisingly small](https://jsperf.com/function-vs-constructor-vs-eval).
-Perhaps the more significant (but still slight) overhead is in applying regular expression / string searches / replaces on the JavaScript code.
-Note that we are *not* doing any full parsing of the JavaScript.
-We're leaving that for the browser.

-Hopefully the benefits in terms of developer productivity outweigh the performance cost (and of course, this needs to be compared to other ways of using functional renderers).

-Still, if this performance is a concern, a build process could be established to do that string manipulating during the build / optimization process.
-Anyway, such a process is also needed to support downstream browsers that don't support dynamic import or ES6.

-More on this topic to come.

 ## Install the Polymer-CLI